Andrea-Agosta/Flight_finder_API/README.md

 ### Routes

 - `/api/auth`: API route for user authentication and registration.
 This route uses passport.js for user authentication and saves the JWT token in a cookie, which is sent back to the client.
 - `/api/flight`: API route for searching flights.
-Users can search for flights using price and time ranges.
+Users can search for flights using price and time ranges filters.
 If a direct flight is not available, the route will return all possible connections with stops.
 This route also includes the following features:
   - A protected POST request for registered users to book flights.
 Once a flight is booked, the   corresponding seat is removed and the data is saved in the history table in the database.
   - A protected POST request for admin users to add new flights to the database.
 - `/api/user`: API route for updating, getting, and deleting user information.
 This route is protected and can only be accessed by authenticated users